 Market Adoption of Our Solution.
 Our future growth depends on our ability to expand our reach to new FI customers and increase adoption with existing customers as they broaden their use of our solutions within and across lines of business.
 Our success in growing our customer base and expanding adoption of our solutions by existing customers requires a focused direct sales engagement and the ability to convince key decision makers at FIs to replace legacy third-party point solutions or internally developed software with our solutions.
-In addition, growing our customer base will require us to increasingly penetrate markets outside the U.S., which accounted for 16.9% of total revenues for the three months ended April 30, 2023.
+In addition, growing our customer base will require us to increasingly penetrate markets outside the U.S., which accounted for 18.7% of total revenues for the three months ended July 31, 2023 and 17.8% for the six months ended July 31, 2023.
 For new customers, our sales cycles are typically lengthy, generally ranging from six to nine months for smaller FIs to 12 to 18 months or more for larger FIs.
 Key to landing new customers is our ability to successfully take our existing customers live and help them achieve measurable returns on their investment, thereby turning them into referenceable accounts.
 If we are unable to successfully address the foregoing challenges, our ability to grow our business and achieve profitability will be adversely affected, which may in turn reduce the value of our common stock.